Zethorix/bdsm/README.md

 Uses [manually collected data](https://docs.google.com/spreadsheets/d/1NIThIrcgI00mKHmzBkO9HjSx3BKdprqhsu35EWmfxPY), as the actual source code of Boxbox Dungeons is unknown.

+## Usage

+This project is being hosted on GitHub Pages.
+Click [here](https://zethorix.github.io/bdsm) to use the simulator.

 ## Contributing
 Contributions are always welcome.